VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models: Introduction

-Recent studies \citep{GPTVQ, QuIPsharp, AQLM} have explored an efficient method of weight-only quantization known as Vector Quantization (VQ).
-VQ assigns weight vectors to indices by pre-defined codebooks (lookup tables).
-VQ compresses data by mapping high-dimensional vectors to a set of predefined lower-dimensional vectors in a lookup table.
-This method substantially reduces the storage requirements for data, while allowing for the quick reconstruction of original vectors through simple index references.
+VQ is a data compression technique that maps high-dimensional vectors to a set of predefined lower-dimensional vectors stored in codebooks (lookup tables).
+During encoding, each data point is represented by the index of a corresponding vector in the codebook, and during decoding, the original data is approximated using these indices.
+This method substantially reduces the storage requirements for data while allowing for the quick reconstruction of original vectors through simple index references.
 VQ achieves more effective data compression than scalar quantization by leveraging correlations and redundancies across different data dimensions.
 By detecting and leveraging interdependence, VQ can encode complex multidimensional data with fewer bits, thus achieving higher compression ratios and reduced bit width.

 While Vector Quantization (VQ) shows promise in extreme low-bit weight compression for Large Language Models (LLMs), it faces several significant challenges.
-Table 1 compares the strengths and weaknesses of various VQ algorithms in multiple dimensions.
+Table \ref{tab:intro_table} compares the strengths and weaknesses of various VQ algorithms in multiple dimensions.

 \textbf{The first challenge is ensuring the accuracy after extreme low-bit VQ quantization. } Unlike scalar quantization, the quantization granularity of VQ algorithms is vector-based.
-The quantization may introduce additional accumulation errors due to the simultaneous quantization of multiple number.
+The quantization may introduce additional accumulation errors due to the simultaneous quantization of multiple numbers.
 For example, GPTVQ \citep{GPTVQ} uses the Second-Order Optimization method to implement PTQ.
 However, GPTVQ accumulates quantization errors within vector quantization, leading to an inevitable increase in quantization errors as the vector length increases.
 This prevents the use of longer vectors and, consequently, limits the compression ratio.